codaamok/Get-CMUnusedSources/README.md

 Specify this option if you wish to export all ConfigMgr content objects to an XML file.
 The XML file be saved to the same directory as this script with a name of `<scriptname>_<datetime>_cmobjects.xml`.
 It can easily be reimported using `Import-Clixml` cmdlet.

-### -HtmlReport
+### -ExcelReport

-Specify this option to enable the generation for a HTML report of the result.
-Doing this will force you to have the PSWriteHtml module installed.
-For more information on [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML).
-The HTML file will be saved to the same directory as this script with a name of `<scriptname>_<datetime>.html`.
+Specify this option to enable the generation for an Excel report of the result.
+Doing this will force you to have the ImportExcel module installed.
+For more information on ImportExcel: https://github.com/dfinke/ImportExcel.
+The .xlsx file will be saved to the same directory as this script with a name of <scriptname>_<datetime>.xlsx.

 ### -Threads